chloexu/go-concurrency-practice/1-acnh-trees/README.md

 ## About

-This is a example code practicing interface in golang mocking the players' activity on different types of plants in Animal Crossing game.
+This is some example code practicing interface in golang mocking the players' activity on different types of plants in Animal Crossing game.

-There are 3 interface defined, `Shakeable`, `Choppable`, and `Diggable`.
+There are 3 interfaces defined, `Shakeable`, `Choppable`, and `Diggable`.
 Different plant type and size can choose to implement one or more of these interfaces and call the defined methods.

 ## Rules